Batchawana Bay: History

-Batchawana Bay was an important fishing site for the Ojibwe.
-A trading post was established on Batchawana Island near the mouth of the Batchawana River for fur trading around 1817 or 1819 by clerks of the North West Company.
-After the merger of the North West Company with the Hudson's Bay Company, the post (spelled "Batchewana" or "Bachawinna" at the time) continued to operate as a HBC winter outpost for Michipicoten until 1870.
+A fur trading post was established on Batchawana Island near the mouth of the Batchawana River prior to 1814 by clerks of the North West Company.
+In 1824 it was abandoned as an unpaying venture but reopened some years later.
+After the merger of the North West Company with the Hudson's Bay Company, Batchawana (spelled "Batchewana" or "Bachawinna" at the time) continued to operate as a HBC winter outpost for Michipicoten Post until 1870.

+Batchawana Bay has long been an important fishing site for the Ojibwe.
+One settlement was near Sand Point, west of the Chippewa River.
+Many of these men, seeking employment, moved to the settlement at Batchawana after the mill opened in 1871.
+In 1904 25 men were employed at Batchawana with two tugs.
+During the 1920s, Chicago-based Booth Fisheries Company maintained here a 600-ton capacity ice house with shed.
+The 500-ft long Booth dock deteriorated and was removed in the 1940s, and their large plant in town was later lost to fire.

 In the early 1920s, the largest fish ever recorded in the Great Lakes was caught by Frank Lapoint in the bay.
 A sturgeon, it was reportedly 90 years old, measured 2.25 m (7.5 ft) and weighed 140 kg (310 lb).

 The bay was historically notable as the dividing point separating the two Robinson Treaty areas between the Crown and the Ojibwe people.